franciscop/anchor/README.md

 | hola       | hello         |             |
 | adiós      | bye           |             |

+The first word will be the one shown by default and the second one the one displayed below (and the one to guess).
+The third one is the pronuntiation or an extra note you wanna write.

 3. **Important**: publish it.
 File > Publish to the web... > **Publish**

 4. Copy the url and paste it in the "Sheet url"